-The rice terraces are like stepping stones stretching towards the sky, where some of them reach almost 5,000 feet in altitude and cover about 4,000 square miles of land.
-They are now beginning to show signs that they are eroding, and some of them need maintenance, while the Ifugaos’ new generation is migrating to nearby cities in search of better opportunities.
+The rice terraces are like stepping stones stretching towards the sky.
+Some of them reach almost 5,000 feet in altitude and cover about 4,000 square miles of land.
+They are now beginning to show signs of erosion, and some of the terraces need maintenance.
+Many of the Ifugaosโ€™ newer generations are migrating to nearby cities in search of better opportunities work opportunities as a result.

 Pictures & Photos